The Denver Fringe Festival

 - Creating performance opportunities for as many artists as possible

-- Keeping participation costs low for artists to achieve an inclusive festival
+- Keeping participation costs low for artists

 We acknowledge that Denver sits on the ancestral lands of indigenous peoples that that include the Tsétsėhéstaestse (Cheyenne), the Hinono’eiteen (Arapaho), Nuche (Ute), and Oceti Sakowin (Lakota) nations and pay our respect to the diverse peoples connected to this land.